maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

 This can also be one input in a multi-part randomly generated question.
 E.g. you might say "which method do you need to integrate \( \sin(x)\cos(x) \)?" and give students the choice of (i) trig functions first, (ii) parts, (iii) substitution, (iv) replace with complex exponentials.
 (Yes, this is a joke: all these methods can be made to work here!)
 Then another algebraic input can then be used for the answer.

 Please read the section on [inputs](Inputs.md) first.
+If you are new to STACK please note that in STACK MCQs are *not* the place to start learning how to author questions.
+Please look at the [authoring quick-start guide](Authoring_quick_start.md).
+Multiple choice input types return a CAS object which is then assessed by the potential response tree.
+For this reason, these inputs do not provide "feedback" fields for each possible answer, as does the Moodle multiple choice input type.

 The goal of these input types is to provide *modest* facilities for MCQ.
+An early design decision was to restrict each of the possible answers to be a CAS expression.
+In particular, we decided *NOT* to make each possible answer [castext](CASText.md).
+Adopting castext would have provided more flexibility but would have significantly increased the complexity of the internal code.
 If these features are extensively used we will consider modifying the functionality.
 Please contact the developers with comments.

 ## Model answer ##

 This input type uses the "model answer" both to input the teacher's answer and the other options.
 In this respect, this input type is unique, and the "model answer" field does *not* contain just the teacher's model answer.
+Constructing a correctly formed model answer is complex, and so this input type should be considered "advanced".
+New users are adviced to gain confidence writing questions with algebraic inputs first, and gain experience in using Maxima lists.

 The "model answer" must be supplied in a particular form as a list of `[value, correct(, display)]`.